Nervous about the SAT or ACT?

 If you Google this topic, you’ll find somewhat unsurprising answers to the question of what causes test anxiety:

-• “Situational Causes” (you’ve only got a certain amount of time to complete the test; there’s tons of pressure!; you don’t know the content; poor study skills; lack of preparation; lack of control; you did poorly in the past; etc.); and
+• “Situational Causes” (you’ve only got a certain amount of time to complete the test; there’s tons of pressure!; you don’t know the content; insufficient study skills; lack of preparation; lack of control; you’ve done badly on tests in the past; etc.); and

 • “Mental Causes” (worries over getting a bad score; fear of disappointing your parents or teachers; high expectations; self-worth that’s wrapped up in accomplishment; negative self-talk; putting too much pressure on a single performance; etc.)